How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know if my shower drain is clogged?
+How can I tell whether my shower drain is clogged?

-What are the best natural methods to unblock a shower drain?
+What are the best natural methods to clear a shower drain?

-When should I call an experienced plumber to fix my blocked shower drain?
+What should I do if I need to call a professional plumber about my blocked shower drain?

 Conclusion